 Showcasing the success story

 In the education sector, some breakthroughs are being made, but are not as known as those in sports or music.
 The individuals behind them are also less prominently identified in the traditional or social media with Haitian content.
-One particular case that is being presented in this article is the Institut des Sciences, de la Technologie et des Études Avancées d’Haïti (ISTEAH), accredited on March 31, 2014.
-This accreditation is awarded to ISTEAH specifically for university programs of specialized higher studies diploma (DESS), on the express recommendation of a committee of international university experts.
+One particular case that is being presented in this article is the Institut des Sciences, des Technologies et des Études Avancées d’Haïti (ISTEAH), accredited on March 31, 2014.
+This accreditation is awarded to ISTEAH specifically for university programs of specialized higher studies diploma (DESS), Master’s degree and Philosophiae Doctor (Ph.D.) on the express recommendation of a committee of international university experts.
 It is the first accredited doctoral training institution in Haiti.

-Founded by the Reflection and Action Group for a New Haiti (GRAHN-Monde), ISTEAH maintains a network of 23 national partners and is supported by seven core international partners: Dartmouth College (USA), École Polytechnique de Montréal (Canada), École Polytechnique Fédérale de Lausanne (EPFL, Switzerland), Institute of Applied Sciences (INSA-Lyon, France), University of Strasbourg (France), University of Quebec in Montreal (UQÀM, Canada), Télé-Université (Canada).
+Founded by the Reflection and Action Group for a New Haiti (GRAHN-Monde), ISTEAH maintains a network of 23 national partners and is supported by seven core international partners: Dartmouth College (USA), École Polytechnique de Montréal (Canada), École Polytechnique Fédérale de Lausanne (EPFL, Switzerland), Institute of Applied Sciences (INSA-Lyon, France), University of Strasbourg (France), University of Quebec in Montreal (UQÀM, Canada), University of Quebec in Trois-Rivières (UQTR, Canada), Télé-Université (Canada).

-ISTEAH has already graduated xx students at the Master level and xx at the doctoral level.
-Currently, xx are enrolled in the different programs: xx at the Master level and xx at the doctoral level.
-The students reside in the different communes of the country, from Jérémie to Port-de-Paix via Les Cayes, Jacmel and Gonaïves.
-They are grouped together on the main campus in Cap-Haitien, with satellites in Port-au-Prince and Hinche.
+ISTEAH has already graduated 76 students at the DESS level, 33 students at the Master level and 8 at the doctoral level.
+Currently, more than 600 are enrolled in the different programs whose 25% at the doctoral level.
+The students reside in the different communes of the country.
+They are grouped together on the main campus in Génipailler/Milot, with satellites in Port-au-Prince, Cayes, Hinche, Jacmel and Saint-Marc.
 As the beneficiaries of this high-level training, they are asked to contribute to this collective effort by paying tuition fees representing a tiny part of the costs of the training received.

 Recently, the Institute for Data Valorization (IVADO), an internationally respected and well-known Montreal-based think-thank in Artificial Intelligence, has offered scholarships to four ISTEAH students at the master’s or doctoral level, allowing them to carry out supervised research internships at the Université de Montréal, Polytechnique Montréal and HEC Montréal.
 These internships will begin in the winter of 2022 and last five months.